-If you see a doctor as soon as you have the early signs of diabetes, you may be able to prevent serious complications.
+If you see a provider as soon as you have the early signs of diabetes, you may be able to prevent serious complications.
 Uncontrolled diabetes increases the risk for high blood pressure, cataracts, and glaucoma.
 Some people with diabetes also develop neuropathy, which is a nerve dysfunction that causes weakness or numbness.
 Diabetes can also lead to hearing loss, blindness, or skin complications.

 Diabetes Management Techniques

 Once you have been diagnosed with diabetes, you may have to follow a special diet, change your lifestyle, or take diabetes medicine.
 All of these things can help you control your blood sugar and reduce the risk of diabetes complications.
 Your diet should include whole grains, fresh fruits and vegetables, lean meats, legumes, fish, and non-fat dairy products.
 There is no one-size-fits-all diet for people with diabetes.
-Talk to one of our physicians about your daily caloric intake and how many grams of protein, fat, and carbohydrates you should be eating.
+Talk to one of our providers about your daily caloric intake and how many grams of protein, fat, and carbohydrates you should be eating.

 Regular physical activity can also help you manage your diabetes successfully.
 Some people are able to avoid diabetes medicine by following their diets and exercising regularly.
-Before starting any physical activity, you should have a physical examination by a doctor to determine what is safe.
+Before starting any physical activity, you should have a physical examination by a provider to determine what is safe.
 You may have to start slowly and work up to more intense exercise.
-People with diabetes are also prone to foot problems, so you should wear supportive shoes and see a doctor if you have any sores on your feet.
+People with diabetes are also prone to foot problems, so you should wear supportive shoes and see a provider if you have any sores on your feet.